Usually, it takes about 1 to 2 business days for the completion of the publishing process.

-You will find different types of releases that you need to choose from including internal test, a closed test, an open test, and a production release.
-Among all these releases, the first three are for testing the app and thus, it ensures if the app is working properly prior to its release.
+You will find different types of releases that you need to choose from including an internal test, a closed test, an open test, and a production release.
+Among all these releases, the first three are for testing the app, and thus, it ensures if the app is working properly prior to its release.

 Also, it helps the developers to know about the bugs if there are any.
 Creating a production release will offer access to users.
-The next step is to tap on “create release” option.
+The next step is to tap on the “create release” option.

 Rating an app is vital, as it displays it as a rated application.
 Otherwise, it will show up as “unrated.”
 As Google Play may remove unrated apps, it’s wiser to rate it to be on the safer side.
 For it, the developer needs to go through a questionnaire.
 It can be accessed when selecting the app in the Google Play Console by navigating to “store presence”.
 The content rating is on the left menu.

 Make sure you put the right entries about your application.
 Misleading entries may prove to be fatal, as Google Play may remove the application.
-Also, the appropriate content rating will help to get the right audience for the app that will gradually it to grow.
+Also, the appropriate content rating will help to get the right audience for the app that will gradually to grow.